 The current thinking is that RFCs with images will include a written

-description and a reference to the PDF version.
-This is similar current
+description and a reference to the PDF or HTML version.
+This is similar

-"How will UTF-8 characters be handled when rendering the plain text version of an RFC?"
+"How will non-ASCII characters be handled when rendering the plain text version of an RFC?"

-Since the question of where and when UTF-8 characters should be permitted
+Since the question of where and when non-ASCII characters should be permitted

 is still under discussion, it is difficult to provide a definitive answer